 1 bag frozen cranberries (my Commissary freezer section carries these in the bagged fruit area)

 Juice the grapefruit and tangerines.
 I placed a small strainer over a large mason jar and squeezed the fruit to gather the juice.
 Toss in the sliced limes.
-Add the jar of cranberry pomegranate juice, cinnamon sticks and ginger.
-Cover and place in the refrigerator overnight or at least 6 hours.
-This gives the cinnamon and ginger time to infuse the drink and gives a wonderful spiced element to it.
+Add the jar of cranberry pomegranate juice, cinnamon sticks, and ginger.
+Cover and place in the refrigerator overnight or for at least 6 hours.
+This gives the cinnamon and ginger time to infuse the drink and gives it a wonderful spiced element.
 Remove the lime, cinnamon, and ginger.

 Right before serving, add a can of sparkling water.
 I used passionfruit La Croix and it’s delicious.
 You could also have a selection of sparkling waters set out and people can add the flavors they would like and make their own combinations per glass.